Harshaan2004/TfL_air_quality_analysis/TfL_Analysis_Summary.md

 This analysis provides a solid foundation for a comprehensive dissertation on pathogen transmission risk in the London Underground.
 The Northern Line focus offers a clear worst-case scenario with quantified parameters for CFD validation.
 While the current dataset is too small for reliable ML prediction, it establishes crucial baseline relationships and provides clear targets for CFD model validation.

-The integrated CFD-ML approach, validated against real TfL data, represents a novel and practically relevant research contribution that addresses current public health concerns while advancing engineering modeling techniques.
+The integrated CFD-ML approach, validated against real TfL data, represents a novel and practically relevant research contribution that addresses current public health concerns while advancing engineering modelling techniques.

 ---